 On 27th February 1728 Sir John Rushout, one of Evesham’s two MPs at the time, presented a Petition from the Town of Evesham to the House of Commons, proposing to build a Turnpike from the top of Broadway Hill (later called Fish Hill) through Wickhamford and Bengeworth and into the town of Evesham, before heading out towards Worcester on the north side of the river.
 In addition, several smaller roads were to be included including “to the gate in Offenham Lane leading to South Littleton”, and another road “to Bretfordton”.

-These two small roads already existed as tracks, and were to join the planned main turnpike at a place that used to be called Bengeworth Elm.
-Today the Elm tree is long gone and it is the roundabout at the end of Elms Road near Lidl.
-The upgraded turnpike roads were to follow pretty well exactly the course of the two roads we know today - the B4510 Offenham Road and the B4035 Badsey / Bretforton Road.
+These two small roads already existed as tracks, and joined at a place that used to be called Bengeworth Elm.
+They met the main turnpike road at the roundabout at the end of Elms Road near Lidl.
+The upgraded turnpike roads were to follow pretty well exactly the course of the two roads we know today - the B4510 Offenham Road and the B4035 Badsey/Bretforton Road.